openhouse/photo-filter/rfcs/0008-content-addressed-people-index.md

 2. A byte change, source addition, source deletion, or source rename changes the hash.
 3. A 500-filename lookup scans each source once, not once per filename.
-4. Bulk and legacy lookups return identical people for exact, semantic-alias, missing, and ambiguous fixtures.
+4. Bulk and legacy lookups return identical people for consistent exact, semantic-alias, missing, and ambiguous fixtures.
 5. A stale expected hash receives `409` and never mixed-revision output.
 6. Refresh failure leaves the previous complete snapshot available and marks the refresh failure explicitly.
+7. Duplicate album memberships collapse by semantic photo identity and union conflicting people labels, while a different exposure with the same original filename remains ambiguous.
+8. Both legacy and bulk resolution prefer the timestamped semantic identity over a generic metadata filename.
+9. No active sources fails loudly and never publishes an empty snapshot.

 ## 10 — Rollout